mwvgroup/Pitt-Google-Broker/setup/README.md

 ./setup_broker.sh "${testid}" "${teardown}" "${survey}"
 ```

-While the consumer's install script is still running*, complete the following.
+_While_ the consumer's install script is still running, complete the following.
+(If you miss it, go here*)

 A keytab file is required for authentication to the Kafka server.
 It must be uploaded to the consumer manually and then moved into place.